 The garden is spread across several acres, it used to be a repository of several thousands of trees and plants specimens.
 The specimens had been brought from all around the British empire during its glory days of late 18th century (~1787) .
 As you reach the centre of the garden you see The Great Banyan, which is claimed to be the world’s largest tree in circumference.
 The central (mother) trunk was amputated few years ago to save rest of the tree and the surviving roots.

-Indian Museum, Kolkata is one of the oldest, largest and best kept museums in India.
-Wikipedia says the place is included as an Institute of national importance in the seventh schedule of the Constitution of India, having visited the place its not surprising to me.
+Indian Museum, Kolkata is one of the oldest, largest, and best kept museums in India.
+Wikipedia says the place is included as an Institute of national importance in the seventh schedule of the Constitution of India, having visited the place it’s not surprising to me.
 It’s a place everyone visiting India or going to Kolkata must include in their itinerary.
-Our guide told us to that to do justice to the place we need a whole day.
+Our guide told us to that to do justice to the place we need an entire day.
 There are six sections in the museum- Art, Archaeology, Anthropology, Geology, Zoology and Economic Botany.
-Since we had only an hour before our lunch we decided to see only one section and see it properly and it was the Archaeology section we went to.
+Since we had only an hour before our lunch, we decided to see only one section and see it properly and it was the Archaeology section we went to.

-Don’t be fooled by seeing the website of the museum, it seems to be vastly out-dated.
-When we went to the Archaeology wing it was totally different to what’s shown in the website, it was sporting an open layout and interiors were clean and new.
+Don’t be fooled by seeing the website of the museum, it is vastly out-dated.
+When we went to the Archaeology wing it was different to what’s shown on the website, it was sporting an open layout and interiors were clean and new.
 You can go as near as you want to the stone sculptures, if you wish you can even touch them, but I believe our sweat will be bad(!) for them.
 There are no enclosures around any of them.
 You are allowed to take any number of photos (you need to buy a ticket for your camera), the only place indoors in the last two days that I was allowed to take pictures.

 After Indian Museum we wanted a quick lunch (unlike the previous day experience) and we went to Haldiram’s big outlet in the city at Chowringhee Road near “Exide Crossing”.
 That was a poor choice.
 The place was crowded with a capital C, it took ages to collect the food from the self service counters.
 There was no queue anywhere, instead just chaos all around and the servers behind the counter didn’t care serving the customers leave aside fast service.
 The food tasted machine made and had no flavour what’s so ever.